Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

     pipette.liquid_presence_detection=False
     pipette.aspirate(100, reservoir["A2"])

-Going forward, the pipette will not perform an LLD check until you turn this feature back on.
+Going forward, the pipette will not perform LLD until you turn this feature back on.

-To reactivate LLD, add ``pipette.liquid_presence_detection=True`` at the point in a protocol where it needs to be enabled, usually between picking up a new tip and aspirating a liquid.
+To turn LLD on after deactivating it, add ``pipette.liquid_presence_detection=True`` at the point in a protocol where it needs to be enabled, usually between picking up a new tip and aspirating a liquid.

 .. code-block:: python